F3jfy/F3jfy/README.md

 - 🔭 Working on **PomodoDrive**
 - 🌱 Learning **HTML**, **CSS**, and **JavaScript**
 - 💬 Open to chat about **coding, design, or photography**
-- ⚡ Fun fact: I can probably find the perfect camera angle faster than I can debug CSS 😄
+- ⚡ Fun fact: I can probably find the perfect camera angle faster than I can debug JS 😄

 ---